mustafa-sadiq/blog/blog.mustafasadiq.com/content/blog/learning-markdown/index.md

 - You can highlight a code snippet `print("hello world!")` by enclosing it in backticks.
 - You can create a formatted list by using a dash:
     - This is a sub list.
-- You can mention a quote:
+- You can mention a quote by starting it with a Angle bracket:
     > Did you see Mustafa's new blog?

 All without moving your fingers off the keyboard.